 Australian and other domestic students can choose to enrol part-time or full-time.
 In studentConnect your student status is determined by the number of credit points enrolled in over an academic year.

 For Australian domestic students:

 - 24 points / 4 units per semester = standard full-time (100% study load)

 - 18 points / 3 units per semester = full-time (75% study load)

 - 12 points / 2 units per semester = part-time (50% study load)

 - 6 points / 1 unit per semester = part-time (25% study load)

 A reduced study load could mean that a course will take longer to complete.
 Courses need to be completed within course time limits.
 For example, a Bachelor of Arts (BP001) which is typically completed in 3 years via standard full-time enrolment, has a course time limit of 10 years.

 A reduced study load may affect Student Income Support entitlements such as Youth Allowance, Austudy, and Abstudy.

 At certain times during the semester: withdrawing from units will incur an academic penalty and/or financial liability.
-Consult UWA important dates, or contact your allocated Student Office for information.
+Consult UWA important dates, or contact your Advising Student Office for information.